The destruction (also called ablation) of nerves is a method that may be used

 signals.
 It is a safe procedure in which a portion of nerve tissue is destroyed or removed to

 cause an interruption in pain signals and reduce pain in that area.
 Nerve ablation can be done in different ways.
 For example, it can be done using heat, cold, or chemicals.
 What the procedure is called depends on how it is done.
 For example, it may be called radiofrequency ablation, cryoablation, neurotomy, or rhizotomy.

 doctor will first identify the nerve or nerves that are sending pain signals to

 your brain.
 You will have a test that uses a nerve block, which numbs specific nerves, to help your doctor find the nerves that are causing your pain.

-local anesthetic, the doctor places an instrument
+local anesthetic, the doctor places the medical tool

 the nerve often tries to grow back.
 If it does, the results are only temporary